silum/astrokat-wiki/Home.md

 Sources specified in the _target list_ will be observed in the order listed in the configuration file, while sources listed in the _calibration standards_ will be observed intermittently at a user specified cadence provided in the observation instruction set.
 A _target list_ must always be provided for observation, but _calibration standards_ are only provided when needed.

-An implementation example can be found on the [Example: Maser monitoring observations](https://github.com/rubyvanrooyen/astrokat/wiki/Example:-Maser-monitoring-observations) page